-A paper file is kept for each child with Special Educational needs or Disabilities once other agencies are engaged.
-(Files for children receiving School Support should be kept by the Inclusion Leader and/or Special Needs Co-ordinator securely so that they can be accessed easily for professionals/parents/carers.
-All files are kept centrally and in a filing cabinet that locks).
+An electronic file is kept for each child with Special Educational Needs or Disabilities, once other agencies are engaged.
+Files for children receiving School Support should be kept by the Inclusion Leader and/or Special Needs Co-ordinator securely (access restricted to the Inclusion Team) so that they can be accessed easily for professionals/parents/carers.
 Each child's file should be kept up to date by the Inclusion Leader and/or Special Needs Coordinator and include: